halhen/statnot/README.md

     fi
     notify-send -t 0 "`amixer get Master | awk 'NR==5 {print "vol " $4, $6}'`"

 As you can see, I use the option `-t 0` to notify-send, i.e. I request that the notification should show for zero milliseconds.
 For statnot, this means that the message should show for a regular status tick, by default two seconds, but if other notifications arrive, like a second press on the volume button, it goes away.
 This setup allows my audio volume to show only when I change it, while it updates instantly when I press the media buttons.
+Note that this option becomes useless if QUEUE_NOTIFICATIONS is set to False.

 ## Final notes
 I'm sure there are other ways to use statnot.
 For example, one can create an update_text() that sends notifications as e-mail or instant messages, or that stores them to a log file.
 If you create any cool applications with statnot, I'd be happy to hear about them.